-Despite its dry grey, dusty appearance, the tourist train passed through here daily and there were at least 2 hostels but only corner stores selling coca cola potato chips and other junk food.
+Despite its dry grey, dusty appearance, the tourist train passed through here daily and there were at least 2 hostels I could see, but only corner stores selling coca cola, potato chips and other junk food.
 As well as very basic groceries.
 Though barely any bread.

 Feral dogs roamed the streets.
-Black puppies turned grey by the dust and houses formerly mud bricks were being upgraded to bricks, stucco and the many new pickup trucks in the yards indicated wealth from something other than tourism.
+Their black puppies turned grey by the dust and houses formerly mud bricks were being upgraded to clay brick, tiles and stucco.
+The many new pickup trucks in the yards indicated wealth from something other than tourism.

 I wandered the town and couldn’t make sense of it.